CodingItWrong/outsidein.dev/book/about-this-guide.md

 It's no exaggeration to say that this book has no original content and is only an arrangement of the good ideas of others.
 I'd like to thank the following people for playing a role in the ideas or the process of writing it.

-* Kent Beck for creating and writing about TDD and Extreme Programming.
+* Kent Beck for creating and writing about TDD, Extreme Programming, and other practices that help geeks feel safe in the world.
 * Nat Pryce and Steve Freeman for creating and writing about mock objects and outside-in TDD.
 * Jeffrey Way for introducing me to TDD and object-oriented design.
-* Toran Billups for showing me my first example of outside-in TDD on the front end.
+* Toran Billups for helping me see the possibilities of outside-in TDD on the front end.
-* The Big Nerd Ranch web team for teaching and exemplifying agile development.
+* The Big Nerd Ranch web team, past and present, for teaching and exemplifying agile development.
 * Myron Marston and Erin Dees for making outside-in TDD so practical in Ruby.
-* Atlanta tech meetup organizers for giving me opportunities to speak publicly about outside-in TDD.
+* Kent C. Dodds, Edd Yerburgh, and the Cypress team for creating great frontend test tooling.
-* Edd Yerburgh, Kent C. Dodds, and the Cypress team for creating great frontend test tooling.
+* Atlanta tech meetup organizers, connect.tech, and Chain React for opportunities to speak and teach about testing.
 * Jack Franklin and Justin Searls for informing and challenging my thoughts on frontend testing.
-* James Shore for championing the continued importance of TDD in JavaScript.
+* James Shore for consistently championing the importance of TDD in JavaScript.
-* Matthew Strickland for encouraging me to create content.
+* Matthew Strickland and Jonathan Martin for encouraging and inspiring me to write and create other content.
-* Jonathan Martin for inspiring me to write a book.
+* The creators of Docusaurus and VuePress for creating great platforms for publishing online content.
-* The creators of VuePress for creating a great platform for hosting content like this.
+* Graham Lee, Brian Marick, Ron Jeffries, Noel Rappin, and Elisabeth Hendrickson for being generous enough to field my out-of-the-blue questions.
-* My wife Jennifer and my three children, for supporting me in my passion for programming, and for making me look forward to taking a break from programming on nights and weekends.
+* My wife Jennifer and my three children, Emily, Katherine, and James, for supporting me in my passion for programming, and for making me look forward to finishing work for the day.

 ## What's Next

-With that, we're ready to get started learning about outside-in frontend development.
-We begin looking at the problem that agile development practices are intended to solve.
+With that, we're ready to get started learning about the concepts behind outside-in frontend development.
+We begin by looking at the problem that agile development practices are intended to solve.